A manifestation of order and beauty in nature is called symmetry.

 Flavour physics is a branch of particle physics that studies the different flavours of quarks and leptons, their transitions and their spectrum.

-One of the greatest achievements of flavour physics in the last decades has been to obtain stringent constraints on NP.
+One of the most significant achievements of flavour physics in recent decades has been the establishment of stringent constraints on NP.

-This has been made possible by the impressive precision reached by the experimental measurements and theoretical predictions.
+This progress has been driven by the remarkable precision achieved in both experimental measurements and theoretical predictions.

-As many flavour measurements are statistically limited, their precision will further improve in the coming years thanks to the ever-increasing amount of data collected by the experiments (LHC, Belle 2, BES III, ...).
+As many flavour measurements are statistically limited, their precision will continue to improve in the coming years thanks to the ever-increasing amount of data collected by the experiments (LHCb, Belle 2, CMS, Atlas, BES III, ...).

 In order to match the experimental precision, progress on the theoretical side is urgently needed.

-In fact, the theoretical uncertainties of many crucial observables are of the same order or even larger than the experimental ones (see below).
+In fact, the theoretical uncertainties of many crucial observables are already comparable to, or even exceed, the experimental ones (see below).

-Note that this increased precision is not only important for the NP searches, but also for the determination of the SM fundamental parameters, i.e. the CKM matrix elements.
+This increased precision is not only important for the NP searches, but also for determining the SM fundamental parameters, e.g. the CKM matrix elements.

 Among the various quark transitions, the \(b\,\)-quark decays are of particular interest for three main reasons.